evgenyneu/image_compressor_c/benchmark.md

 # Benchmark

-We want to make the program run faster.
-To measure performance we run the following benchmark:
+We want to optimize the program in order to make it faster.
+In order to do this we need to measure the time it takes for the program to compress an image.
+This compression time is reported by running the following command:

 ```
 ./build/compressor --benchmark